simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 "Visual Studio Projects" directory.

-Only network devices are capable of using pthreads to enhance their performance.
-Build the desire simulator with USE_READER_THREAD defined.
+Network devices are capable of using pthreads to enhance their performance.
+To realize these benefits, you must build the desire simulator with USE_READER_THREAD defined.
 The relevant simulators which have network support are VAX, VAX780 and PDP11.

+Additionally, simulators which contain devices which use the asynchronous APIs in sim_disk.c and sim_tape.c can also achieve greater performance by leveraging pthreads to perform blocking I/O in separate threads.
+Currently the simulators which have such devices are VAX, VAX780 and PDP11.
+To achieve these benefits the simulators must be built with SIM_ASYNCH_IO defined.